 Acting on a proposal of the competent committee, the National Assembly may establish the immunity of an MP who has not invoked his/her immunity, if it is required for the purpose of performance of MP’s duties.

 If an MP has invoked his/her immunity, he may not be kept in custody, not may criminal proceedings or other proceedings, in which a prison sentence may be pronounced, be conducted against him/her, without approval of the National Assembly.

 Approval for detaining in custody, or the conduct of criminal or other proceedings which may carry a prison sentence, shall relate only to the criminal offence for which the request was submitted.

-10.00 - the Chairman of the Foreign Affairs Committee and the Chairman of the Italian Chamber of Deputies Foreign Affairs Committee (National Assembly House, 13 Nikola Pasic Square, hall 2)
+13.00 - video meeting of the Chairman of the National Assembly Foreign Affairs Committee and the Chairman of the Italian Chamber of Deputies Foreign Affairs Committee (National Assembly House, 13 Nikola Pasic Square, hall 2)